technologies-of-history/course/schedule.md

 ### Digital Assignments
 - Intro to GitHub
-- Register for a [GitHub account](http://www.github.com) if you don’t already have one.
+- Before class, register for a [GitHub account](http://www.github.com) if you don’t already have one.
-- In class, we'll complete the [Introduction to GitHub](https://github.com/skills/introduction-to-github) lesson to learn basic functionality of GitHub.
+- In class, we'll get you all added to the course organization and we'll complete the [Introduction to GitHub](https://github.com/skills/introduction-to-github) lesson to learn basic functionality of GitHub.
 - Introduction to [Digital Tools Assignment 1]({{ site.baseurl }}/digitaltools1.md)

 ## Week 3: The ABCs of Philosophy